qiime2/docs/source/install/native.rst

 Natively installing QIIME 2
 ===========================

+This document describes how to install the QIIME 2 framework, a command-line interface, and some plugins used in the :doc:`tutorials <../tutorials/index>`.

 .. note:: QIIME 2 does not currently support Windows.
-It is something we will be working on soon, and in the meantime we recommend using a virtual machine or services such as Amazon Elastic Compute Cloud if a Unix/Mac platform is not available to you.
+It is something we will be working on soon, and in the meantime we recommend using one of the :doc:`QIIME 2 virtual machines <virtual-machine>`.

-This document describes how to install the QIIME 2 framework, a command-line interface, and some plugins used in the :doc:`tutorials <../tutorials/index>`.
+.. note:: Installing QIIME 2 will become easier as we transition out of the alpha release phase.

 Install Miniconda
 -----------------